Understanding the way to get chalk paint off of wood can help you eliminate excess or thick layers of paint or even paint splatters.

-- When you need to renew varnish.
-If the layer of varnish is cracked, has changed color or is starting to detach, you may need to remove the chalk paint to fix it.
+- When you need to renew the varnish, if the layer of varnish is cracked, has changed color, or is starting to detach, you may need to remove the chalk paint to fix it.

 - When applying an incompatible product.
 This includes things such as chalk paint over polyurethane varnish.